NRCan/CanFlood/docs/source/toolsets.rst

 Where BA_S corresponds to a vulnerability function for estimating structural cleanup/repair, and BA_C estimates household contents damages (both scaled by the floor area).
 Additional fX columns could be added as component vulnerability functions for basements, garages, and so on.
 Each of group of four key attributes is referred to as a ‘nested function’, where the collection of nested functions comprises the complete vulnerability function of an asset.

-Impacts (L2) calculates the impact of an event ei to a single asset j from its collection of nested vulnerability functions k as:
+Impacts (L2) calculates the impact of an event *ei* to a single asset *j* from its collection of nested vulnerability functions *k* as:

 .. image:: /_static/toolsets_model_5_2_2_impacts.jpg

-Where each nested vulnerability function is parameterized by the following provided in the control file (:ref:`Section4.1 <Section4.1>`):
+Where each nested vulnerability function is parameterized by the following from the 'asset inventory (finv)' (:ref:`Section4.1 <Section4.1>`):

   • *tag*: variable linking the asset to the corresponding vulnerability curve in the vulnerability curve set (‘curves’);
   • *cap*: maximum value cap placed on the vulnerability curve result;
   • *scale*: scale value applied to the vulnerability curve result;
-  • *elv*: vertical distance from the exposure value.
+  • *elv*: vertical distance from the exposure value;

-And the following provided in the exposure dataset (‘expos’):
+the following from the 'exposure dataset (expos)':

   • *expo*: magnitude of flood exposure sampled at the asset.

+and the following optional parameter from the 'control file':

+  • *curve_deviation*:which curve deviation to use.

 The ‘Impacts (L2)’ routine first calculates the impacts of each nested function, then scales the values, then caps the values, before combining all the nested values to obtain the total impact for a given asset.